stat545ubc-2025/assignment-b1-liumt1573/function_main.md

   return(as.data.frame(ans))
   }

-  #If ignore_na is either TRUE nor FALSE, throw a custom error
+  #If ignore_na is neither TRUE nor FALSE, throw a custom error
   stop("ignore_na has to be a boolean value (TRUE/FALSE)") }
 ```